esphome/esphome-docs/components/lvgl.rst

 *****************

 The properties below are common to all widgets.

 - **x** (*Optional*, int16 or percentage): Horizontal position of the widget (anchored in the top left corner, relative to top left of parent or screen).
 If layouts are used, or if specfiyng ``align``, can be omitted for automatic placement.
 - **y** (*Optional*, int16 or percentage): Vertical position of the widget (anchored in the top left corner, relative to to top left of the parent or screen).
 If layouts are used, or if specfiyng ``align``, can be omitted for automatic placement.
 - **width** (*Optional*): Width of the widget in pixels or a percentage, or ``size_content`` (see below).
 - **height** (*Optional*): Height of the widget in pixels or a percentage, or ``size_content``.
 Use ``size_content`` to automatically size the widget based on its contents (children objects, or eg. image size in case of ``img``.
 - **group** (*Optional*, string): Widgets can be grouped together for interaction with a :doc:`/components/sensor/rotary_encoder`.
 In every group there is always one focused object which receives the encoder actions.
 You need to associate an input device with a group.
 An input device can send key events to only one group but a group can receive data from more than one input device.
 - **state** (*Optional*, string): Widgets or their (sub)parts can have have states, which support separate styling.
-These state styless inherit from theme, but can be locally overriden withing style definitions or locally set.
+These state styles inherit from theme, but can be locally overriden withing style definitions or locally set.
 The state itself can be can be changed by interacting with the widget itself, or :ref:`programatically <lvgl-objupd-act>` with ``lvgl.obj.update`` action.
+Can be one of:
     - ``default``: Normal, released state
     - ``disabled``: Disabled state (also usable with :ref:`shorthand <lvgl-objupd-shorthands>` actions ``lvgl.obj.enable`` and ``lvgl.obj.disable``)
     - ``pressed``: Being pressed